offbynull/offbynull.github.io/docs/data/learn/3D Printing/input/input.md

 ```{note}
 The H2D's toolhead is different from the H2S's toolhead?
 It has two PTFE connectors and two nozzles?
 ```

+* `{bm} toolhead camera` - A camera attached to the toolhead, used for calibrating motion accuracy and build plate recognition. `{ref} https://bambulab.com/en/support/academy/10/course/1031276070794240000/chapter/227`

 * `{bm} extruder` - A motor within the toolhead that grips and moves filament between the PTFE connector to the hotend.